Category:907 Traffic Safety

-While recent results are encouraging, efforts to improve traffic safety must continue in order to keep reducing fatalities and serious injuries in future years.
-These efforts in Missouri are guided by the state’s Strategic Highway Safety Plan (SHSP), also know as Missouri’s Blueprint to Arrive Alive.
-This document outlines emphasis areas for highway safety in Missouri as well as key strategies to be implemented in order to achieve desired results.
-In addition, MoDOT has developed the Safety Program Guidelines to help ensure resources are allocated to engineering efforts with the greatest potential to reduce fatalities and serious injuries.
+These Highway Safety efforts in Missouri are guided by the state’s Strategic Highway Safety Plan (SHSP), formerly known as Missouri’s Blueprint.
+The SHSP outlines emphasis areas for highway safety in Missouri as well as key strategies to be implemented in order to achieve desired results.
+In addition, MoDOT has developed EPG 907.1 Safety Program Guidelines to help ensure resources are allocated to engineering efforts with the greatest potential to reduce fatalities and serious injuries.
 These documents along with other resources found below enable smart decisions for beneficial strategies to help more Missouri road users arrive alive each year.